Overview

 Items 5 and 7 have been revised to reflect a change in our minimum annual fee.

-Item 8 has been revised to reflect the use of alternative assets in certain of TandemGrowth’s
+Item 8 has been revised to provide additional risk disclosures regarding TandemGrowth’s

 investment strategies.